 The Neighborhood Radio Watch does not take the place of dialing 911 nor does it originate evacuation orders or emergency services.
 The radio net comes into play for less formal communications and can help when the usual communication systems fail.
 The radio net repeats emergency warnings after they have been verified and it provides a means for neighbors to share information with other neighbors in a manner that is far more efficient than other means.

-The Neighborhood Radio Watch is organized and coordinated by the EDCARC and while many Fire Safe Councils share information about this important alternate means of communication, those councils are not direct sponsors and are not responsible for the program.
+The Neighborhood Radio Watch is organized and coordinated by the EDCARC.
+While many Fire Safe Councils share information about this important alternate means of communication, those councils are not direct sponsors and are not responsible for the program.

 GMRS is an ultra high frequency (UHF) radio band unrelated to Ham radio.
-Only EDCARC recommended radios for use in the current GMRS band are capable of operating on the future Business Band frequencies.
-It should be noted that most radios sold for use in the GMRS band will not be legal in the Business Band so do not purchase a radio without checking with EDCARC members in advance.
+Only EDCARC recommended GMRS radios are capable of operating on the future Business Band frequencies.
+It should be noted that most GMRS radios will not be legal in the Business Band.
+If you choose to purchase a radio from another source, do not purchase a radio without checking with EDCARC members in advance.

-These radios contain an additional feature that is not commonly available in newer radios -- a paging channel that is labeled the ALERT channel.
-The ALERT channel is triggered by the Net Controller (a trained volunteer assigned to your Neighborhood Radio Watch) once an event in the neighborhood has been identified, responded to by local officials and verified.
-The ALERT channel can be left on all night without disturbing us because it does not pick up any talk channels.
-When triggered, however, it will produce a very loud tone that WILL continue until you wake up and switch to the primary repeater channel for your neighborhood that will inform you of the VERIFIED event information.
+These radios contain an additional feature that is not commonly available in newer radios -- a paging channel that is labeled "ALERT".
+The ALERT channel is triggered by the Net Controller once an event in the neighborhood has been identified and verified.
+The ALERT channel can be left on all night without disturbing you because it does not pick up any talk channels.
+When triggered, however, it will produce a very loud tone.

 Depending on the situation, the paging channel can perform a very important service to the community.
 But it bears repeating that the Neighborhood Radio Watch does NOT take the place of calling 911, does NOT originate evacuation orders, and does NOT manage any rescue services.